 6. How do I Change a Trial Location / Address Change?
 All trial calendars are set according to the issuing police officer's work schedule and area of patrol; therefore, requests for a change in the trial location cannot be granted.
 If you have moved, please send the following: Name, Case Number, Driver License Number and your new address to Clerk Of Courts, Traffic Division, PO BOX 19321, Miami, Florida 33101-9321.
 Please include an explanation asking our office to change your address in our system.

 7. Where can I reinstate my driver license?
-If your driver license was suspended due to failure to comply with a Miami-Dade County traffic citation, upon compliance, you may reinstate your driver license or at any of the Miami-Dade County Clerk's Office or Florida Department of Highway Safety and Motor Vehicles locations.
-Please visit Miami-Dade County Clerk's Office or Florida Department of Highway Safety and Motor Vehicles for locations and hours of operation.
+If your driver license was suspended due to failure to comply with a Miami-Dade County traffic citation, upon compliance, you may reinstate your driver license at the Florida Department of Highway Safety and Motor Vehicles or at any of the Miami-Dade County Clerk's Office locations.
 If you are suspended for any other reason, please see the What should I do if my driver license is suspended due to something other than a Miami-Dade County traffic ticket?
 FAQ.

 8. Where do I go to request a hardship driver license?
 You can appear in person at the Florida Department of Highway Safety & Motor Vehicles office located at 2515 West Flagler Street, Miami.
 FL or call (305) 643-7569 for further information.